oregonjim/leetv/README.md

 ~/.leetv/config:
     settings.ini    # global settings
-    movies.ini      # list of movies already played (created as needed) used.lst        # list of commercials already used (created as needed)
+    used.lst        # list of commercials already used (created as needed)
+    <series>.ini    # any series programmed for 'random' play will
+                    # get a file here listing played episodes (created as needed)

 ~/.leetv/log:
                     # initially empty